Boost psychological well-being with coaching

 Here’s the short answer: nope.
 While the concepts are similar and are often easily confused, there are some differences between psychological well-being and mental health.

 Having good mental health is only one part of your overall psychological well-being.
-Mental health focuses more on the state of your mind, whether or not you struggle from mental illness, and how your mind functions day-to-day.
+Mental health focuses more on the state of your mind, whether or not you struggle with mental illness, and how your mind functions day to day.

 So, what is psychological well-being then?
 It’s another step further and refers to how people see their lives and assess their own situations.
 Psychological well-being is achieved when you’re functioning and feeling well.